AlibabaCloudDocs/ros/intl.en-US/Resource Types/FC/ALIYUN::FC::Function.md

 # ALIYUN::FC::Function

 ALIYUN::FC::Function is used to create a function.
-A function is an object that the system uses for scheduling and execution.
 Functions must be associated with services.
 All functions of a service share the same properties as the service, such as service authorizations and logging configurations.

 ## Syntax